meshtastic/meshtastic/docs/software/web/partitions.md

 sidebar_label: ESP32 partitions
 ---
 :::caution
 It has been reported that some of this information is out of date.
+Flashing the device with [Meshtastic-flasher](/docs/getting-started/meshtastic-flasher) should fix these partition issues and update you to the current web interface.

 FIXME - Investigate and rewrite document to reflect the current ESP32 Partition mitigation.
 :::